Two dementia researchers in the lab

 What is remternetug?

-Remternetug is the third of these promising amyloid targetting immunotherapy drugs and is also made by Eli Lilly, who make donanemab.
-It is also for people living with early-stage Alzheimer’s disease and has been described as a second generation immunotherapy as it targets the same type of amyloid as donanemab, but is hoped to perform better.
+Remternetug is the next promising drug to come down the pipeline.
+Like lecanemab and donanemab before it, remternetug targets amyloid, a protein that builds up in the brain of some people with dementia.
+It is also made by Eli Lilly, who makes donanemab.
+It is for people living with early-stage Alzheimer’s disease and has been described as a second-generation immunotherapy, as it targets the same type of amyloid as donanemab, but is hoped to perform better.
 It is also being given to patients in a different way.

 Other immunotherapies being developed for Alzheimer’s disease are given by an intravenous drip.
-This requires patients to attend sessions in a clinic to receive their medicine and can take up to an hour.
-The trial of remternetug is comparing this method with injections under the skin.
-This is in the hopes that it is more effective and reduces the adverse affects seen with the other immunotherapy drugs.
-It also provides a more practical way of taking the drug – that is similar to insulin pens used for diabetes.
+This requires patients to attend sessions in a clinic to receive their medicine over the course of an hour.
+The trial of remternetug compares this method with injections under the skin.
+It is hoped that an injectable version will prove to be more effective and reduce the adverse effects seen with the other immunotherapy drugs.
+It also provides a more practical way of taking the drug - similar to insulin pens used for diabetes.

 What’s the latest development with remternetug?

-Overlapping with this trial, in August 2022, a larger scale phase 3 trial of remternetug (called TRAILRUNNER-ALZ 1) commenced.
-This is to test the effectiveness and safety of remternetug in a larger group of people with mild Alzheimer’s disease.
+After initial safety tests, Eli Lilly began a larger-scale phase 3 trial of remternetug (called TRAILRUNNER-ALZ 1).
+This was set up to test the effectiveness and safety of remternetug in a larger group of people with mild Alzheimer’s disease.
 They will also compare the two different methods of giving the drug.
-This trial is due to end in 2025.
+This trial finished collecting the data for its primary endpoint (the percentage of patients who had amyloid cleared), and the full trial is due to end in 2025.

-Whilst the full results of remternetug trials won’t be released for a while, early data has suggested that remternetug may be better at clearing amyloid that donanemab is.
-This data showed that after 6 months of treatment 75% of 41 people tested had amyloid cleared from their brains.
+Whilst the full results of remternetug trials won’t be released for a while, early data has suggested that remternetug may be better at clearing amyloid than donanemab.
+This data showed that after 6 months of treatment, 75% of 41 people tested had amyloid cleared from their brains.
 This is in contrast with donanemab which took 18 months to have 72% of patients cleared of amyloid.
-However there we also a number of cases of people who had swelling or bleeding in their brains due to taking remternetug.
+However, there we also a number of cases of people who had swelling or bleeding in their brains due to taking remternetug.

 Who are these new drugs for?